MarshHawk/student-expense-service/README.md

 ### Start up
 - In addition to npm install, we also need docker to host a mongo database.
-Please make sure  you have docker installed on your OS:
+Please make sure you have docker installed and started on your OS:
 ```
 docker --version
 ```